 Good support is more important than ever when your boobs are at their biggest, as this is when the ligaments that keep your breasts perky are under the most strain.
-It might sound silly, but sports bras are a great choice for these days.
+It might sound silly, but sports bras are a great choice these days, especially compared to other types of bras.
 Not only are they comfy enough to wear all day, but they’ll also provide just the support you need.

 How else can my boobs change during my cycle?